zdenham/cronked/readme.md

 ## Why Cronked?

 Originally, I was using CloudWatch Events for a similar use case (scheduling recurring hooks), but CWE maxes out at 5k rules.
 If you need to schedule a significant number of recurring jobs, you'll need to roll your own solution: hence, Cronked.
-The Cronked API is also fully open sourced, and easy to deploy and consume, requiring far less tinkering than CWE and other options to get up and running!
+The Cronked API is also fully open sourced and trivial to deploy and consume, requiring far less tinkering than CWE and other options to get up and running!

 ## Schedule Your First Sequence